Australia, Queensland

 The Road to Broken Hill

 Interesting to compare my drive this time with the drive I did last time in 2004.
-Now I’m driving an SUV which uses a bit more fuel than my little Corolla did.
+Now I’m driving an SUV, which uses a bit more fuel than my little Corolla did.
 I seem to be carrying MUCH more stuff than I did last time, which is a bit of a pain.
-Among the items is my mountain bike which has stayed in the back the entire time up until now due to various reasons (including security, fuel economy, and nasty road surfaces).
+Among the items is my mountain bike, which has stayed in the back the entire time so far for various reasons (including security, fuel economy, and nasty road surfaces).

-I have the aid of numerous GPS devices, but as far as navigation is concerned, they are really only best for micro views of where you are going and are a but cumbersome to step back and get the big picture of where you are going for the day.
-Map books still lead the way on getting big picture views of what is around.
+I have the aid of numerous GPS devices, but as far as navigation is concerned, they are really only best for micro views of where you are going and are a bit cumbersome to step back and get the big picture of where you are going for the day.
+Map books still lead the way in getting big-picture views of what is around.
 On the other hand, the GPS has been very good for sussing out all the service station options in small towns (where I have saved quite a bit tracking down the stations the locals use on back streets).
 They are also good for finding accommodation, shops, libraries, and other things.

 Australia, New South Wales, Queensland, South Australia, Victoria, Western Australia